cyanheads/model-context-protocol-resources/guides/mcp-client-development-guide.md

 ### 5.1.
 Sampling

-**Sampling** allows servers to request completions from the LLM through the client.
-The client can:
+**Sampling** enables bidirectional LLM interactions in MCP, allowing both clients to use LLMs and servers to request LLM completions.
+This section covers both client-side sampling management and server-to-client sampling requests.

+#### Client-Side Sampling Management

+Clients can control how LLM interactions are handled:

-*   Prompt the user for approval before making the LLM call.
+*   Prompt the user for approval before making LLM calls
-*   Manage costs associated with LLM usage.
+*   Manage costs associated with LLM usage
-*   Filter or modify the LLM's response before returning it to the server.
+*   Filter or modify LLM responses
+*   Control model selection and parameters

+#### Server-to-Client Sampling

+Servers can request completions from the LLM through the client using `sampling/createMessage`.
+This enables sophisticated agentic behaviors while maintaining security and user control.

 **Typical Flow:**

-1. **Server** sends a `sampling/createMessage` request to the **Client**.
+1. **Server** sends a `sampling/createMessage` request to the **Client**
-2. **Client** calls the LLM, potentially after user approval or modification of the request.
+2. **Client** reviews and potentially modifies the request
+3. **Client** obtains user approval (optional)
+4. **Client** calls the LLM
+5. **Client** reviews and potentially modifies the completion
-3. **Client** returns the LLM's response to the **Server**.
+6. **Client** returns the result to the **Server**

 **Example `sampling/createMessage` Request:**